gzjiayi/gzjiayi/README.md

 Hello!
-My name is Grace and I am currently a high school senior studying in Canada.
+My name is Grace and I am currently a first-year computer engineering student.
-I enjoy coding and have a bit of experience with Python and Java.
+I enjoy coding and have a bit of experience with Python, Java, and C++.
-I am planning on pursuing a post-secondary education in computer science or computer engineering!